R0d3ric/docker_openidm/README.md

 ## INSTALLING THE IMAGE

  * Copy the files in a directory of your choice.
  * Create a directory to store the ldif files that will populate the LDAP.
 Just create the repository and add the files in it (you will find them in the openidm-openldap repository).
 If you add your own ldif files, the openldap image will charge them when building the image.
 But assume that this installation is optimised for the ldif files provided.
-You could exeperience problems when launching the synchronisation in OpenIDM.
+If using your own files you could exeperience problems when launching the synchronisation in OpenIDM.
 You can change the settings directly in OpenIDM or by modifiing previously the provisioner.openicf-openldap.json & sync.json files in the openidm repository.
 You can refere to the OpenIDM doc to modify them.
  * If needed, change the path to your ldif files in the docker-compose.yml file.
 This is a shared volume beetwen the host and the guest.
 By default it's /home/user/share.
  * If you want, you can change the location of the other shared volumes.
 By default they are located in /opt/, but feel free to change this.
 Note that you don't have to create them, they will bre automatically created when building the images.
  * Run docker-compose up --build to build and to launch the images.
  * You can now connect to your ldap on the port 389 and on OpenIDM on the port 5050 (feel free to change this in the docker-compoose file).
  * You will see the OpenIDM logs on the prompt.
  * You can stop or destroy your containers by running docker-compose stop or docker-compose down (see man) in an other terminal.